England. Change location

 What you will study

 Businesses make up a hugely significant aspect of global society and provide both goods and services for people to use and employment for a large proportion of the population.
 This introduction to the fascinating world of business consists of seven blocks of materials that cover a wide range of topics in contemporary business.
-Each block consists of a Readings book in addition to an online study planner and interactive online activities.
-A wide variety of case studies are used to enhance your learning through application to real world situations.
-Two large case studies of real, international companies - one of them in video form – will help you understand the complexities of business and management and how different aspects of a business work together.
+Each block consists of a Readings book in addition to an online study planner and interactive activities.
+A wide variety of case studies are used to enhance your learning through application to real-world situations.
+Two large case studies of real, international companies – one of them in video form – will help you understand the complexities of business and management and how different aspects of a business work together.

-In Block 1 you'll learn what a business is and what distinguishes it from other types of organisations in the public and voluntary sector.
+In Block 1, you'll learn what a business is and what distinguishes it from other types of organisations in the public and voluntary sector.
 You will gain a first insight into a business’s external environment and its main business functions, as well as into the nature of organisational structures, cultures and values.

-In Blocks 2, 3 and 4 you'll learn about three of the main business functions: human resources management, accounting and finance and marketing.
+In Blocks 2, 3 and 4, you'll learn about three of the main business functions: human resources management, accounting and finance and marketing.

 Block 4 focuses on marketing, its importance in a business and how a marketing plan is put together.
 This includes collecting marketing research, understanding customer behaviour and tailoring products and services to meet customer requirements.
 You'll also learn about the significant role that marketing plays in contemporary consumer society.

-In Blocks 5, 6 and 7 you'll explore the way in which business is embedded in its external environment.
+In Blocks 5, 6 and 7, you'll explore the way in which business is embedded in its external environment.

 Block 5 is about the economic and political context in which businesses and other organisations operate.
 You'll learn about topics such as supply and demand, the economic system, the role of central banks, and about the role of governments in making economic policy and regulating businesses.

 Block 6 introduces you to the subject of business ethics.
 Businesses regularly face difficult ethical challenges, such as whether to use sweatshops to produce more cheaply or how to balance environmental concerns with the desire for growth.
-In this block you'll explore some ethical theories that can help you to think through these issues.
+In this block, you'll explore some ethical theories that can help you to think through these issues.

 Block 7 concludes the module with a look at the global context in which businesses operate.
 No matter how small a business may be, it will be influenced by globalisation.
-You'll learn what globalisation actually means, what drives it and how it impacts upon businesses.
+You'll learn what globalisation actually means, what drives it and how it impacts businesses.
 The block concludes with a look at some of the key challenges posed by globalisation.

 In summary, this module offers a broad and engaging introduction to the fundamentals of business and management in its global context.